 Christmas and New Year sees a stepping up in police enforcement aimed at preventing intoxicated drivers.
-Additional patrols combined with large number of holiday parties typically means a spike in the number of drivers who are arrested for DUIs.
+Additional patrols combined with a large number of holiday parties typically mean a spike in the number of drivers who are arrested for DUIs.

 There is also often an increase in deaths and injuries caused by drivers who are under the influence.
 Recently, a 20-year-old driver was charged with intoxication manslaughter after he ran a red light and crashed into another driver, according to police.